ZiadHatab/multiline-trl-calibration/README.md

 Implementation of multiline TRL calibration.
 Two algorithms are included here:

-1. An “improved” implementation based on a paper of mine [1].
+1. An “improved” implementation based on a work of mine [1].
 2. The classical MultiCal implementation from NIST [2,3].

 ## Difference between implementations